mohankumarelec/airgapped-qr-code-transfer/readme.md

 ## Live Online Demo

 1. **Receiver Setup:**
-   - Open [scanner.html](https://airgapped-qr-code-transfer.mohanram.co.in/scanner) in the receiver's browser.
+   - Open <a href="https://airgapped-qr-code-transfer.mohanram.co.in/scanner" target="_blank">scanner.html</a> in the receiver's browser.
    - Allow access to the camera for scanning.

 2. **Sender Setup:**
-   - Open [generator.html](https://airgapped-qr-code-transfer.mohanram.co.in/generator) in the sender's browser.
+   - Open <a href="https://airgapped-qr-code-transfer.mohanram.co.in/generator" target="_blank">generator.html</a> in the sender's browser.
    - Upload the file that needs to be transferred.

 3. **Transfer Process:**